 Big Bus Tours, a hop-on, hop-off tour in Las Vegas is the only way to see the 4-mile long Las Vegas Strip.
 Get ready to cruise the Strip and downtown from atop a London-style double decker bus.
 During your open-air ride, you'll hear all about Las Vegas resorts and exciting insider stories from your informative tour guide.
 The bus departs approximately every 30 minutes between 10 a.m. and 6 p.m. (timeframe subject to change), and you're welcome to hop on and hop off at your leisure (excluding the Panoramic Night Tour).
 Explore the bright lights and unique buildings of Vegas at your own pace as you hop off at more than two dozen stops to shop, eat and visit attractions; then rejoin when you are ready.

-If you always wanted to experience the thrill of skydiving, but the thought of jumping out of a plane scares the bejeezus out you, there's still hope with the Vegas Indoor Skydiving attraction.
+If you always wanted to experience the thrill of skydiving, but the thought of jumping out of a plane scares the bejeezus out you--and the thought of your kid doing so it even more distressing--there's still hope with the Vegas Indoor Skydiving attraction.
 The view may be different, but at least you wont have to worry about being the mosquito on the windshield.
 Sounds like a win-win to us.
 After a brief training class you'll be fitted into your flight gear.
 Wear comfortable clothing, a short-sleeved shirt and tennis shoes (it gets hot in there!).
 Instead of plunging down - you'll soar up, inside a padded room with a fan that generates vertical winds up to 120 miles per hour.
 Once the propeller kicks into full gear, you'll float high above the netted floor.
 Each person has two minutes of tunnel time and the entire experience takes about an hour.
 Don't worry if you've never done anything like this before, it's fun for all ages and there's no experience required because you'll have a flight instructor.

 Fasten your safety belts because Ultimate 4-D Experience is going to take you on an out-of-this-world journey, while you’re still in it.
 Yeah, the real world is cool, but is it dodging giant dinosaurs in a helicopter cool?
 Or what about being transported to a world of toys where your only goal is to create havoc?
 Enter, Ultimate 4-D Experience inside Excalibur Las Vegas.
 With numerous ever-changing 4-D adventures to choose from, your biggest headache is knowing which one to choose first.
 These 15-minute journeys are action-packed with gnarly sights, high-quality sounds and all-immersive awesomeness.
 If you're planning Las Vegas with kids this is needs to be on your short list!